Jorge Posada: 1995–1999

 During the offseason, Posada hired a personal trainer and running coach, who helped improve his physical conditioning.
 Going into the 1998 season, Posada pushed the Yankees to increase his playing time.
 Posada caught David Wells' perfect game on May 17, 1998.
 Overall, Posada batted .268 with 17 home runs and 63 RBIs over 111 games in the 1998 season.
 The Yankees reached the postseason for the fourth consecutive year and the team won the 1998 World Series in four games against the San Diego Padres.

 The Yankees renewed Posada's contract for $350,000 for the 1999 season, less than the $650,000 he requested.
 Posada struggled in April, batting .146 and striking out 15 times in 46 appearances.
 After batting .210 at the All-Star Break, he batted .285 for the remainder of the season, ending the year with a .245 batting average, 12 home runs, and 57 RBIs.
 He also committed 17 passed balls.
-Posada and Girardi split playing time through the 1999 season, with Posada receiving "roughly 60 percent of the playing time behind the plate to Girardi's 40 percent".
 Posada played in 112 games with 379 at-bats, while Girardi played in 65 games with 209 at-bats.
 While Girardi began the 1999 postseason as the regular catcher, Posada saw increased playing time.
 The Yankees entered the postseason once again and won the 1999 World Series against the Braves in only four games.